djt5019/episode_renamer/README.md

 Verifys the integrity of the episode by comparing it to the checksum in the filename (if one is not present it is skipped)

     eplist --gui-enabled
-Uses the graphical user interface rather than the command line to rename your shows, allows proper display of utf-8 if your environments console dosent (Windows)
+Uses the graphical user interface rather than the command line to rename your shows, allows proper display of utf-8 if your environment dosen't (Windows)

 Options